code-with-amitk/Code-examples/System-Design/Scalable/Dropbox_or_GoogleDrive/README.md

 ### 3.1 Modules of Client Application
 > We can create different modules inside Client-Application doing above task.
   - **1. Internal Metadata Database** Stores this information: all files user have, no of chunks, versions, start, endPtr, pointer to structure storing hash of chunks.
+Client will store meta data information locally as well.
 ```c
 | fileID | No of chunks | sizeofChunk | fileStartPtr | fileEndPtr | ptrTo_hash_structure | version |
 | 0x8129 | 4 | 200 bytes | 0x45 | 0x789 | 0x492m | 4 |